- 10+ Guests Price as advertised*

 - 4-5 Guests +$1,500 per person to trip price*

 - 2-3 Guests +$2,500 per person to trip price*

 After a quick 15 minute private shuttle, you'll arrive at Washington Park, on the western edge of Fidalgo Island, where your Trek Travel guides will do a short round of introductions before familiarizing you with your Trek bike and making sure you have a comfortable fit.
 Then it's into the saddle for today’s warm-up ride with views of brilliant blue waters and snow-capped Mount Baker shimmering in the distance.
 Today's ride ends at the Washington State Ferry Terminal where you will gather for a one hour cruise to Lopez Island, your home for the night.
 Enjoy a boxed lunch as you take in the sights and sounds of your first ferry crossing.
 Upon arrival, you'll have a chance to explore Lopez Village and settle into your room at the beautiful Edenwild Inn before gathering for drinks and appetizers in the garden.
 At this social hour you will hear about all the fun and adventure in store for you in the days ahead.
-You'll cap the night with delicious fresh local food at the inventive Ursa Minor.
+You'll cap the night with delicious fresh local food at one of our favorite local restaurants.

 Fidalgo Island Loop

 Approximately 16 miles with 1,300 feet of climbing

 Lunch | Social Hour | Dinner